vikiru/kelbrum/README.md

 -   The ability to view all anime grouped together based on properties such as `genres`, `studios`, `seasons`, etc
 -   The ability to view the top 100 anime within the existing set of anime, based on average score
 -   A dedicated anime details page that enables users to view detailed information about an anime and receive recommendations based on similarity
--   The ability to view 10 unique random anime recommendations and view up to 1000 recommendations per anime (not all will have that many)
+-   The ability to view 10 unique random anime recommendations and view up to 200 recommendations per anime (not all anime will have that many recommendations)
--   The flexibility to modify the recommendation algorithm at any time, based on the provided K-means JSON file and feature tensors
 -   The ability to grow and accommodate other content types such as `manga`, `manhwa`, and `manhua`
+-  The capability to prioritize anime properties based on assigned weights and adjust the recommendation algorithm at any time using the provided K-means JSON file and feature tensors

 ## 🛠️ Tech Stack